-Tim Wilkinson was my boss in the 1970s, then the production director of the book publisher The Folio Society.
+My boss in the 1970s was Tim Wilkinson, the production director of the book publisher, The Folio Society.
 He was a talented typographer with firm views of what was correct and what was not.
 I learnt a lot from him and I’m still grateful for the licence he gave me, an enthusiastic but inexperienced beginner.
 His own design preferences were restrained and austere, but commercial pressures from other directors and the society’s members often demanded a more gaudy approach.
 When you then showed him a proof or a piece of artwork there would be a slight sigh and a shake of the head: ‘Plenty of taste, and all of it bad’.

 If you want to make contact, here’s my email address.